Hustini/Hustini/README.md

 Welcome to my GitHub profile!
 Here you'll find a collection of my projects and contributions.

 ## About Me
 I'm passionate about video games, reading, and fitness.
-Currently, I'm working on developing a Discord bot to enhance interaction with friends.

 ## Contact
 Feel free to reach out via email: ejder.salih@outlook.com